 This is the first way of recording money out of your business.
 It relates to the basic cost of creating your product.
 For example, if you get an order for 10 widgets and so have to buy 10 tubs of goo, those tubs are counted as cost of sale.
 You wouldn’t buy them until you needed product.

-There are other cost of sale items, including labour to produce it, machine hire and some other production costs.
-Cost of sales does not normally apply if you only deliver a service.
+Other cost-of-sale items include labour to produce it, machine hire, and some other production costs.
+However, the cost of sales does not normally apply if you only deliver a service.

 Business expenses

-These are all of the ongoing expenses that you must incur to run your business, such as premises, employees, and general administration.
+These are all the ongoing expenses you must incur to run your business, such as premises, employees, and general administration.
 Your accountant will advise which expenses should be recorded here.

 Sometimes expenses are not allowed for tax purposes and have to be added back before your taxable profit is calculated – again your accountant will advise how this affects you.